The Female Brain (film): Plot

 Brizendine moves into a new house and Kevin offers to fix an electrical wire.
 Again convinced her studies tell her what he wants, she makes it transactional, offering to pay him.
-Then when Kevin stops by her campus office because she won’t return his texts, Brizendine tells him off and says she is fine without him.
+Then when Kevin stops by her campus office because she won't return his texts, Brizendine tells him off and says she is fine without him.
 He says her testing is flawed because of her bias.

 Lexi visits her parents one weekend and realizes her mother fusses over her the same as she has done to Adam.
 She goes back to Adam’s, who is surprised to see her with no makeup.
 She apologizes for trying to change him and wants to start over.

 Greg is surprised to find a contractor working on the bathroom renovation and they get into a physical fight.
 Zoe, at home midday, stops the fight and says it was supposed to be a surprise.
-Then, Zoe states she has quit her job and she wants Greg invest in her new company.
+Then, Zoe states she has quit her job and she wants Greg to invest in her new company.

 Brizendine herself goes in for a brain scan.
 Her brain reacts to the stimuli, and she realizes she can’t control it.
 She admits that female and male brains are different, and that showing emotions is not a sign of weakness, giving a TED talk about it.
 Realizing she does love Kevin, she finds him at work and says that even if her heart broke, it would be worth it to love him.